 5132.606 Debt collection.

-(c)(i) Send case files to the contract financing office within 15 calendar days after the end of the 30-day period following the contracting officer’s demand for payment.
+(c)(i) Send case files to the contract financing office within 15 calendar days after the end of the 30-day period following the Contracting officer’s demand for payment (see FAR 32.604).
 The address is as follows:

-Defense Finance and Accounting Service-Columbus Center

-Attn: DFAS-JDCBB/CO

-Debt Management Office, P.O.
-Box 182559

-Columbus, Ohio 43218-2559.
+DFAS-IN/Debt and Claims Dept. 3300 8899 East 56th Street Indianapolis, IN 46249-3300

-(ii) The case file must include a copy of the contracting officer’s demand; a statement as to whether or not the contract contains an interest clause; and, if so, a copy of the clause or a reference to the clause number.
+(ii) The case file must include a copy of the Contracting officer’s demand; a statement as to whether or not the contract contains an interest clause; and, if so, a copy of the clause or a reference to the clause number.

 (iii) If the debt represents excess costs incurred in purchasing supplies or services against the account of a defaulted contractor, the case file shall include –

-(A) The name and address of the replacement contractor;
+(A) The name and address of the replacement contractor and UEI and/or CAGE code;

 (B) The disbursing office voucher number;